Lake Red Rock evenings:

 One hour plan you can actually use

 A calm walk, a quiet bench, and a sky that does the rest.
 That is a good Osceola evening.
-When you are ready to call it, head back to a clean, quiet room at The Jeffreys.
+Then, back to a spacious room that's clean, quiet and has everything you need at The Jeffreys.

 More from the Hotels in Osceola Iowa Blog